Owez/stytch/README.md

 ## Why?

 I needed to use Stytch as a requirement inside of an internal project, but there weren't any Rust adapters available.
-Feel free contribute or message me to take over this project as it's in maintenance mode as it stands!
+Feel free contribute or message me to take over this project as it's in maintenance mode as it stands; I'm up for hire!

+## Licensing

+This project is dual-licensed under both the [MIT](https://github.com/Owez/argi/blob/master/LICENSE-MIT) and [Apache](https://github.com/Owez/argi/blob/master/LICENSE-APACHE), so feel free to use either at your discretion.